SaaS Integration: Build, Buy, or Subscribe

 Build, Sell, and Innovate With MuleSoft’s Anypoint Platform

 Although custom integration is many times the quickest way to build and deploy integration, it is unable to scale.
 When businesses grow, the application and corresponding integration requirements are likely to change as well.
 Companies need a future-proof solution to help them grow.
 MuleSoft’s Anypoint Platform gives enterprises a path to build, sell, and innovate.

-- Lower Maintenance: Gain visibility and control over the integrations on both Mule ESB and CloudHub with a centralized management console, making it easier to identify and troubleshoot issues when they arise.
+- Lower Maintenance: Gain visibility and control over the integrations on both Anypoint Platform and CloudHub with a centralized management console, making it easier to identify and troubleshoot issues when they arise.
 For those wanting to manage integrations via the cloud platform or eliminate infrastructure maintenance, using CloudHub prevents the need to maintain a copy of software, manage new releases or updates.
 Saving time and money on maintenance lets organizations focus on their core business.